Henry Rollins: Podcasts

-In 2011, Rollins was interviewed on Episode 121 of American Public Media's podcast, The Dinner Party Download, posted on November 3, 2011.
+In 2011, Rollins was interviewed on Episode 143 of Marc Maron's podcast WTF released January 23, 2011, and Episode 121 of American Public Media's podcast, The Dinner Party Download, posted on November 3, 2011.

 In February 2015, Rollins began recording a semi-regular podcast with his longtime manager Heidi May, titled Henry & Heidi.
 In describing the show, Rollins stated, "One day Heidi mentioned that I've told her a lot of stories that never made it to the stage and we should do a podcast so I could tell them ...
 I thought it was a good idea and people seem to like how the two of us get along.
 We've been working together for over 20 years and are very good friends."
 The podcast has received positive reviews from Rolling Stone and The A.V.
 Club.

 Filmography

 Rollins began his film career appearing in several independent films featuring the band Black Flag.
 His film debut was in 1982's The Slog Movie, about the West Coast punk scene.
 An appearance in 1985's Black Flag Live followed.
 Rollins's first film appearance without Black Flag was the short film The Right Side of My Brain with Lydia Lunch in 1985.
 Following the band's breakup, Rollins did not appear in any films until 1994's The Chase.
-Rollins appeared in the 2007 direct-to-DVD sequel to Wrong Turn (2003), Wrong Turn 2: Dead End as a retired Marine Corps officer who hosts his own show which tests the contestants' will to survive.
+Rollins also appeared as 'Spider' in cult film Johnny Mnemonic, as well as the 2007 direct-to-DVD sequel to Wrong Turn (2003), Wrong Turn 2: Dead End as a retired Marine Corps officer who hosts his own show which tests the contestants' will to survive.
 Rollins has also appeared in Punk: Attitude, a documentary on the punk scene, and in American Hardcore (2006).
 In 2012, Rollins appeared in a short documentary entitled "Who Shot Rock and Roll" discussing the early punk scene in Los Angeles as well as photographs of himself in Black Flag taken by photographer Edward Colver.
 Rollins also inspired the characterization of Negan in The Walking Dead comic and auditioned to play the character in the television series, but eventually lost the role to Jeffrey Dean Morgan.